RaspberryPiFoundation/microbit-curriculum/en-GB/against-the-clock/Against the Clock - notes.md

 ---

 #Introduction:
-In this project, children will learn how to use variables in making a wire-following game.
-The aim of the game is to guide a wand along a course without making contact.
-Making contact will add one to the player's score - the player with the lowest score wins.
+In this project, children will learn how to make a timer, which can be used to challenge their friends!

 #Resources

 For this project, the [Code Kingdoms](http://jumpto.cc/mb-new) microbit editor should be used.

-You can find a completed version of this project at [microbit.co.uk/jrvivm](https://www.microbit.co.uk/lshyvy), and the compiled .hex file can be downloaded by clicking the 'Download Project Materials' link for this project, which contains:
+You can find a completed version of this project at [microbit.co.uk/lshyvy](https://www.microbit.co.uk/lshyvy), and the compiled .hex file can be downloaded by clicking the 'Download Project Materials' link for this project, which contains:

 + Timer.hex